dnsimple/chef-pdns/README.md

 Recipes
 -------
 ### default
-Includes the `pdns::recursor` recipe.
+Does nothing

+### source
+Sets up a PowerDNS Authoritative Server from source.

 ### recursor
 Sets up a PowerDNS Recursor.

-### server
+### authoritative
 Sets up a PowerDNS Authoritative Server.
-Uses the SQLite backend by default with the `pdns::sqlite` recipe.
+Uses the SQLite backend by default with the `pdns::backend_sqlite3` recipe.

-### source
+### authoritative_config
-Sets up a PowerDNS Authoritative Server from source.
+Configures a PowerDNS Authoritative Server.
+This is separated because you can run any backend or even multiple backends.

-### sqlite
+### backend_sqlite3
-Sets up an SQLite database backend for the `pdns::server`.
+Sets up an SQLite database backend for `pdns::authoritative`.
 This backend is the default.

+### backend_pgsql
+Sets up a PostgreSQL database backend for `pdns::authoritative`.

 Usage
 -----
-To set up a Recursor, simply put `recipe[pdns]` in the run list.
+To set up a Recursor, simply put `recipe[pdns::recursor]` in the run list.
 Modify the attributes via a role or on the node directly as required for the local configuration.
 If using the recursor with an Authoritative Server running on the same system, the local address and port should be changed to a public IP and the forward zones recurse setting to point at the loopback for the local zone.
 This is generally assumed, and the default listen interface for the recursor is set to the nodes ipaddress attribute.

-To set up an authoritative server, put `recipe[pdns::server]` in the run list.
+To set up an authoritative server, put `recipe[pdns::authoritative]` in the run list.
 If another backend besides SQLite is desired, change the `node["pdns"]["server"]["backend"]` attribute.

 License & Authors
 -----------------